-Deferred tax balances (other than in respect of the carry forward of unused tax credits and unused tax losses) are determined by reference to the difference between the Solvency II balance sheet and the values ascribed for tax purposes.
+Under UK GAAP and Solvency II, deferred tax balances (other than in respect of the carry forward of unused tax credits and unused tax losses) are determined by reference to the difference between the UK GAAP and Solvency II balance sheets respectively, and the values ascribed for tax purposes.

-A positive value is only ascribed to deferred tax assets where it is probable that future taxable profits will lead to the realisation of that deferred tax asset.
+A positive value is only ascribed to deferred tax assets, under both UK GAAP and Solvency II, where it is probable that future taxable profits will lead to the realisation of that deferred tax asset.
 This assessment takes into account time limits that apply to the carry forward of unused tax losses or credits.